Randomized LU Decomposition: Introduction

-The interest in a randomized LU decomposition can be motivated (computationally wise) by two important properties of the classical LU decomposition: First, it can be applied efficiently to sparse matrices with computation time depending on the number of non-zero elements.
+The interest in a randomized LU decomposition can be motivated (computationally wise) by two important properties of the classical LU decomposition: First, it can be applied efficiently to sparse matrices with computation time that depends on the number of non-zero elements.
 LU decomposition with full pivoting on sparse matrices can generate large regions of zeros in the factorized matrices \cite{schenk2000efficient, demmel1999supernodal, davis1997unsymmetric}.
 Processing of sparse matrices will be treated in a separate paper.
-Second, LU decomposition can be fully parallelized that makes it applicable for running on Graphics Processing Units (GPU).
+Second, LU decomposition can be fully parallelized \cite{golub2012matrix} which makes it applicable for running on Graphics Processing Units (GPU).
 GPUs are mostly used for computer games, graphics and visualization such as movies and 3D display.
 Their powerful computation capabilities can be used for fast matrix computations \cite{kirk2007nvidia}.

-The contributions of the paper are the following: We develop a randomized version for LU decomposition.
-Such an algorithm does not appear in the literature.
-We provide several error bounds for the error $\Vert LU-PAQ \Vert_2$.
-In addition, we implemented the randomized LU to fully run on a standard GPU card.
-We present numerical results that compare our algorithm with other decomposition methods and show it superiority.
+The contributions of the paper are twofold: A randomized version for LU decomposition, which is based on the randomized SVD template \cite{randecomp,halko2011finding}, is presented.
+The algorithm is analyzed and several error bounds are derived.
+The bounds are based on recent results from random matrix theory for the largest and smallest singular values of random matrices with subgaussian entries \cite{litvak2005smallest,litvak2010}.
+This technique is also used to improve the bounds for the randomized SVD.
+The randomized LU is fully implemented to run on a standard GPU card without any GPU-CPU data transfer.
+It enables us to accelerate the algorithm significantly.
+We present numerical results that compare our algorithm with other decomposition methods and show that it outperforms them.

-The paper is organized as follows: In Section \ref{sec:related_work}, we overview related work on matrix decomposition and approximation using randomized methods.
-Section \ref{sec:perliminaries} reviews some mathematical results that are needed for the development of the randomized LU.
-Section \ref{sec:random_lu} presents several randomized LU algorithms and proves several error bounds on their approximation.
+The paper is organized as follows: Section \ref{sec:related_work}, overviews related work on matrix decomposition and approximation that use randomized methods.
+Section \ref{sec:perliminaries} reviews several mathematical results that are needed for the development of the randomized LU.
+Section \ref{sec:random_lu} presents several randomized LU algorithms and several error bounds on their approximations are proved.
 Section \ref{sec:numerical_results} presents numerical results on the approximation error, the computational complexity of the algorithm and compares it with other methods.
-The performance comparison was done on different types of matrices and using GPU cards.
+The performance comparison was done on different types of matrices and by using GPU cards.